zanreal-labs/legal/en/legal/job-applicant-privacy-notice.md

 ---
 title: Job Applicant Privacy Notice
-description: Privacy notice for job applicants at ZanReal Labs
+description: Privacy notice for job applicants at ZanReal
 categories: [privacy, gdpr, hr, employment, data-protection, recruitment, ccpa]
 ---

-Thank you for your interest in joining ZanReal Labs, including our subsidiaries and affiliates, ("ZanReal Labs," "we," "our," or "us").
-This Job Applicant Privacy Notice ("Notice") explains how we collect, use, and share personal information when you apply for a job with ZanReal Labs.
+Thank you for your interest in joining ZanReal, including our subsidiaries and affiliates, ("ZanReal," "we," "our," or "us").
+This Job Applicant Privacy Notice ("Notice") explains how we collect, use, and share personal information when you apply for a job with ZanReal.
 Capitalized terms not defined in this Notice are defined in our [Privacy Notice](/legal/privacy).

-This Notice applies to job applicants and describes ZanReal Labs' privacy practices when you apply for employment or are considered for a position with us.
+This Notice applies to job applicants and describes ZanReal' privacy practices when you apply for employment or are considered for a position with us.
 Depending on where you apply for a position, we may provide additional information to you relating to the content of this Notice.

 This Notice does not cover the following:

-- **ZanReal Labs customers**: For more information about how ZanReal Labs collects and uses personal information in delivering our software development, marketing services, remote IT support, SEO optimization, and UI/UX design services to Customers, please see our [Privacy Notice](/legal/privacy).
+- **ZanReal customers**: For more information about how ZanReal collects and uses personal information in delivering our software development, marketing services, remote IT support, SEO optimization, and UI/UX design services to Customers, please see our [Privacy Notice](/legal/privacy).
-- **ZanReal Labs employees**: For more information about how ZanReal Labs collects and uses personal information from ZanReal Labs employees, please contact [privacy@zanreal.com](mailto:privacy@zanreal.com).
+- **ZanReal employees**: For more information about how ZanReal collects and uses personal information from ZanReal employees, please contact [privacy@zanreal.com](mailto:privacy@zanreal.com).

 ## Information We Collect